njeleniauskas/audio-player/readme.md

 <br>

 #### Adding Breakpoints
-Because the `Tab` order of control elements is important, this audio player allows a user to define custom breakpoints.
-This allows the player to change its layout and reflow correctly to the situation needed.
+If needed, users can define custom breakpoints for this player.
+This allows the player to change its layout and reflow correctly, maintaining the logical `Tab` order needed.

 To add a breakpoint, simply include the `breakpoint` argument with a key representing the breakpoint value, and the layout order of the player as an array of strings (default shown below):